wlockwood/lits/Implementation notes.md

       [127 frames hidden]  numpy, pathlib, urllib, collections, ...
 ```

 For comparison, below is the same tree on a run where every image is new and thus needs to be encoded.
 Note that vast majority of time is spent on encoding, with a distant second-place going to writing the encodings into the database.
+There's not much that can be done to speed up the encoding, but reducing the number of times encodings are added would increase performance and prevent database size bloat.

 ```py
 128.642 <module>  lits.py:16